Black Bart (wrestler): World Championship Wrestling (1991)

 Less than a month after his final televised WWF appearance, Black Bart signed with World Championship Wrestling.
 He made his first appearance at house show in Jacksonville, FL on February 15, 1991.
 Teaming with Dan Spivey and Buddy Landell, the trio mounted an unsuccessful challenge to WCW Six-Man Tag-Team Champions Junkyard Dog, Ricky Morton, and Tommy Rich.
 That spring he renewed several rivalries, as he faced Sam Houston and Dustin Rhodes on the house show circuit.

 WCW created a stable known as "the Desperados" consisting of Dutch Mantell, Black Bart, and Deadeye Dick.
 The Desperados were packaged with the gimmick of being three bumbling cowboys looking to meet up with Stan Hansen to go to WCW and become a team.
 Over the course of a few months, they were promoted through a series of vignettes by which they would be beaten up in saloons, searching ghost towns, and riding horses.
 The Desperadoes entered the ring for the first time at house show in Charlotte, NC on May 12, 1991, where they (Bart and Dutch Mantell) were defeated by The Young Pistols.

-Bart made his first WCW PPV appearance seven days later at SuperBrawl I, when he substituted for Larry Zybysko in a match against Big Josh.
+Bart made his first WCW PPV appearance seven days later at SuperBrawl I, when he substituted for Larry Zbyszko in a match against Big Josh.
 Later that month Bart began teaming regularly with Deadeye Dick in house show matches against Ricky Morton and Dustin Rhodes.
 The full Desperadoes trio entered the ring for the first time on July 3, 1991, in East Rutherford, NJ at the start of the 1991 The Great American Bash tour, where they were defeated by The Freebirds and Badstreet Brad Armstrong.
 On July 14 he wrestled Junkyard Dog in the dark match of the Great American Bash PPV.
 He later appeared as a lumberjack in a match between Big Josh and Black Blood.

 While the Desperadoes angle continued and the trio was shown as late as the June 29 WCW Power Hour program still looking for Stan Hansen, the former AWA champion reportedly wanted no part of the storyline and left for Japan, never to return to wrestle in North America.
 Without Hansen, the group were pushed into service as jobbers and were dissolved as a stable before the end of the year.
 Bart's final match was on August 24, 1991, on the WCW Power Hour, when he teamed with Richard Myers against The WCW Patriots.